 Post-residency fellowship training is optional, but highly useful for psychiatrists to delve into a subspecialty, such as geriatric, addiction or adolescent psychiatry.
 For example, in an addiction fellowship, fellows are trained to understand areas such as psychodynamic treatment modalities and 12-step therapies.
 In addition, some medical board examinations require fellowship training for registration.

 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) groups psychiatrists together with physicians and surgeons.
-An 18% job growth is estimated for surgeons and physicians in the 2012-2022 decade, according to the BLS.
-In May 2013, the BLS reported that psychiatrists earned $178,950 as a median annual wage.
+A 15% job growth is estimated for psychiatrists in the 2014-2024 decade, according to the BLS.
+In May 2015, the BLS reported that psychiatrists earned $193,680 as an average annual wage.